What to Know About Dwarf Rabbits

 Like dogs and cats, rabbits need socialization.
 Letting them interact regularly with other people can help keep them from getting nervous and biting.
 A comfortable, well-socialized rabbit makes a good companion.

-There's a lot of variation in a rabbit's lifespan, which will depend on factors like size, diet, health conditions, genetics, and overall care and handling.
+There's a lot of variation in a rabbit's lifespan, which will depend on factors like size, diet, health conditions, genetics, vaccines, vet care, and handling.

-A typical rabbit has a lifespan of about six years, but the Netherland dwarf rabbit can live between 10 and 12.
+A typical rabbit has a lifespan of about six years, but the Netherland Dwarf rabbit can live between 10 and 12 years.

 It's equally important to keep fresh water in your rabbit's cage.
 They need constant access to water.